aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### getLinkedCell() {#getLinkedCell--}

+<b>@deprecated.</b> Please use the 'linkedCell' property instead.
 Gets and sets the linked cell.

 ```javascript
 getLinkedCell() : string;